sapegin/washingcode-book/manuscript/book.md

 Here we’re creating an object with three fields, one of which, settings, is optional.
 And we’re doing it by mutating the initial `example` object when it should contain an optional field.

 I prefer to see the complete object shape in a single place instead of carefully reading the whole function code to find all possible object shape variations.
 Usually it doesn’t matter whether an object has no field at all or it has a field with an `undefined` value.
-Cases where it matters for a good reason are rare in my experience.
+I haven’t seen many cases where it mattered for a good reason.

 Usually I do this by using ternaries for simple cases or extracting code to a function for more complex cases.
 This is a good case for the latter because of a nested condition and `try`/`catch` block.